Vernissage: SATURDAY, October 26 at 14:00

 The work was completed at the time when the Kreenholm textile mill

 in Narva ceased operations, and the last 400 workers, of the one-time workforce of 12,000, most of whom were women, became unemployed.
 Monko often returns to the factory motif in her work.
+8 Hours (2013) is

-Red Dawn during the Soviet era.
+a series of photo collages, which are definitely connected to this motif.
+This time, the focus is on the Rauaniidu factory, which was called the Red Dawn during the Soviet era.
 As the artist herself says, the photos originate from a film archive, and were taken between 1919 and 1934, during the first period of independence: “Compared to the Soviet era photos of the same factory, these are in a totally different idiom – they are calm and static; the workers on the pictures seem well-mannered and amicable.
 Yet, quite a few strikes took place in Rauaniidu, during the 1930s, to protest wage cuts and layoffs.”13 In the collages, the artist has used slogans from the history of the labor movement, and the title of the work alludes to the struggle for an 8-hour workday, started by Robert Owen in 1810, which has dimmed now, in the era of precarious work, since there are no clear boundaries between work and leisure time.

 In 1997, Kai Kaljo made a video, which is one of the most famous works of East-European feminist art.
 Kai Kaljo stands before a camera, against the symbolic background of an easel, and speaks into the camera, with every sentence accompanied by off-camera laughter.
 She says: “Hello, my name is Kai Kaljo, I am an Estonian artist.
 My weight is 92 kilograms; I am 37 years of age but still living with my mother.
 I am not married.
 I am working at the Estonian Academy of Arts as a teacher for 90 dollars per month.
 I think that the most important thing being an artist is freedom.
 I am very happy.”